 5. Extracting Has Its Drawbacks

 Ironically, extracting honey from a Flow Hive isn’t as straightforward as it looks.
-For starters, to tell if it’s time to harvest, you’ll have to open the hive and remove the flow frames.
-Since the whole point of the Flow Hive is to avoid opening the hive up this defeats the Flow Hive’s entire premise.
-If you don’t check to see if you’re the honey is ready to harvest you’ll risk extracting uncapped honey that will likely ferment on you (uncapped honey is much higher in water).
-The flow-frames also rely on the caps to direct the honey down the frame.
-Extracting uncapped honey in a flow-frame is likely to spill into the brood box below.
+To determine if it’s time to harvest, you’ll have to open the hive and remove the flow frames.
+Since the whole point of the Flow Hive is to avoid opening the hive, this defeats the Flow Hive’s entire premise.
+If you don’t check to see if the honey is ready to harvest, you’ll risk extracting uncapped honey that will likely ferment (uncapped honey is much higher in water).
+The flow frames also rely on the caps to direct the honey down the frame.
+Extracting uncapped honey in a flow frame is likely to spill into the brood box below.

 How well the honey will flow from the back of the hive is dependent on the weather.
 Though the bees do a decent job of maintaining a warm internal temperature, I have been told by local Flow Hive users that they’ve had the most success when the outside temperature is above 24 degrees Celsius.

 It’s worth noting that it takes about 20 to 25 minutes for the honey to drain from each flow frame.
 This means a lot of waiting.
-It also leaves the honey exposed and tends to attract wasps, bees, and other interested parties.
+It also exposes the honey and attracts wasps, bees, and other interested parties.

-At this point, I would be tempted to remove the flow-supers with all the flow-frames and perform the extraction inside the controlled environment of my kitchen.
-So in the end, the Flow Hive is just as disruptive and isn’t any less work than conventional extraction methods.
-At a price of nearly a thousand Canadian dollars, it’s probably not less expensive.
+At this point, I would be tempted to remove the flow supers with all the flow frames and perform the extraction inside the controlled environment of my kitchen.
+So, in the end, the Flow Hive is just as disruptive and isn’t any less work than conventional extraction methods.
+At a price of nearly a thousand Canadian dollars, it’s not less expensive.

 You Want To Use A Flow Hive.
 Here Are My Suggestions

 At around $1000 Canadian, I believe that the Flow Hive is far too expensive to buy outright.
-Fortunately, you don’t have to as all you need is a Flow Super (~$630 Canadian*) and some compatible 8-frame equipment such as the Beecentric Hive ($200).
+Fortunately, you don’t have to, as all you need is a Flow Super (~$630 Canadian*) and some compatible 8-frame equipment, such as the Beecentric Hive ($200).
 By pairing your Flow Super with less expensive 8-frame equipment, you’ll save some money and get a few extra perks.
-A Flow Hive/Beecentric Hive compo would give you:
+A Flow Hive/Beecentric Hive combo would give you: